brothman01/TV-Assistant/README.md

 	2. $ java TVAssistant

 ###3.
 Command Reference:
-**reminders** - Get reminders to watch episodes that have already aired but that have not been watched.
+**reminders** - Get reminders to watch episodes that have already aired but that have not been watched.<br>
 **list** - lists all of the available commands **info** - get info on a show or list all shows tracked by the program **toggle** - change the ‘watched’ of an episode